friendly-bits/shell-scheduler/REFERENCE.md

 ## Termination of running jobs

 The scheduler does not terminate running jobs by itself, including when a timeout is reached or when `USR1` is received.
 If your application needs to stop unfinished jobs, implement this in the **scheduler termination callback** using the list of unfinished job PIDs (`<running_pids>`) passed to it.
-The corresponding job IDs are also available, as `<unfinished_job_ids>`, if your cleanup or logging is keyed by job ID rather than by PID.
+The corresponding job IDs are also available - in `<unfinished_job_ids>` and, for jobs abandoned via [per-job timeout](TIMEKEEPING.md#per-job-timeouts), in `<expired_job_ids>` - if your cleanup or logging is keyed by job ID rather than by PID.

 ## Real-world example